rhaulcy/wtp-eecs-2018/pset6/README.md

 # WTP CS Problem Set 6

+To get started, log into your Edmodo student account, find the post for Problem Set 6, and download the files.

 ### 1. Creating an object - `create.py`
 In `create.py`,  create  a  new  class  called `NewClass`.